constantcontact/php-sdk/README.md

 ```

 4. Require Composer's autoloader.
-Composer also prepared an autoload file that's capable of autoloading all of the classes in any of the libraries that it downloads.
+Composer also prepares an autoload file that's capable of autoloading all of the classes in any of the libraries that it downloads.
 To use it, just add the following line to your code's bootstrap process.
 ```
 require 'vendor/autoload.php';
 ```

 ## Usage
-Once the autoloader has been required, you can now starting using the SDK.
+Once either the composer or built in autoloader has been required, you can begin using the SDK.
 ```php
 use Ctct/ConstantContact;
 $cc = new ConstantContact('your api key');